numist/numi.st/_posts/2022-04-21-travel-uke/2022-04-21-travel-uke.md

 ![View from above of Tanya's finished ukulele with the wood slab from which it was cut with the Origin's light shining down on it](IMG_1232.jpeg)

-A while ago I made a travel ukulele for [Tanya](http://www.maybefriday.com)—and more recently another for [Nicole](http://nicoleaptekar.com)—and I figured I'd write about it in part because I think it went well but also because it was inspired by some other cool projects that deserve some cred.
+A while ago I made a travel ukulele for [Tanya](http://www.maybefriday.com)—and more recently another for [Nicole](http://nicoleaptekar.com)—and I figured I'd write about them in part because I think it went well but also because they were inspired by some other cool projects that deserve some cred.

 ## Shaper Origin demo

 First and foremost, the Shaper demo.
-I backed the [Origin](https://www.shapertools.com/en-us/origin/overview) when it was on Kickstarter; at the time they sent demo units to some makers who in turn helped produce some sweet marketing videos about the process of using the tool and, of course, their results.
-One of them was [a travel ukulele](https://www.youtube.com/watch?v=Hirn_1BxHhk):
+I backed [Origin](https://www.shapertools.com/en-us/origin/overview) when it was on Kickstarter; at the time they sent prototypes to some makers who in turn helped produce some sweet marketing videos about the process of using the tool and, of course, their results.
+One of them was "Travel Ukelele":

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Hirn_1BxHhk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>